fluent/fluent-logger-forward-node/README.md

 [![NPM](https://nodei.co/npm/fluentd-node.png?downloads=true&downloadRank=true)](https://nodei.co/npm/fluentd-node/)

 ## Install

     $ npm install fluentd-node

+## Client
+`fluentd-node` has a fully functional client that implements the Forward protocol.
+It supports reconnection, acknowledgements, timeouts, event retries, and more, and exposes its functionality through simple typed Promise interface.

-## Prerequisites
+### Prerequisites

-The fluent daemon should be listening on a TCP port.
+The fluent daemon should be listening in forward mode.

-Simple configuration is following:
+A simple starting configuration is the following:
 ```aconf
 <source>
   @type forward